DiegoRossini/Modal-verbs-modality-detector/README.md

 - Diego Rossini
 - Anna Colli

+## Upcoming Publication
+An article detailing the methodology, data, and training process of the "Modal Verbs Modality Detector" will be published soon.

 ---

 **Note:** This project specifically focuses on the French verb "pouvoir", and the resulting model will only work for detecting and classifying the modalities of "pouvoir".